Summary: What if Jack had a daughter? How would she change the Losties lives? Jack's past is totally different and the island will never be the same.

 "Your husband sounds like a smart man," Jack said.

 "I'll tell him that when he comes back from the bathroom."

 Suddenly the plane started to shake more violently before making a sharp, uncontrolled decent.
 Some of the passengers fell out and some even hit the cabin roof.
 To Cassie's horror an oxygen mask fell in front of her.
 Jack and Cassie secured the masks on their faces before closing their eyes and waiting for it to end.

 Cassie's eyes shot open, revealing her beautiful sky blue irises.
 She looked up at the island trees above her she tried to get up, but a shooting pain shot through her spine.
 Cassie looked down and saw that a huge rock dug into her right leg.
 She couldn't feel that leg.
 A metallic taste dripped into her mouth and her hand quickly went to her head.
 A huge gash was in her forehead.
 She screamed for help, but she couldn't hear her own voice.
 Her ears felt like they were stuffed with cotton.
 Cassie looked down at her legs with tears streaming down her face.
 She used to play volleyball, softball, field hockey and she used to dance ballet.

 It was never going to be the same.

 Different thoughts rushed through Cassie's mind.
-Like if there were any survivors and if there were was her dad one of them?
-How'd she get out this deep into the jungle?
+Like if there were any survivors and if there were, was her dad one of them?
+How'd she get out of this deep into the jungle?
 Should she get the rock out of her leg?
 Is she going to die out here?

 Without looking at them he said, "They are all good…have you seen a girl with dark brown hair in a white T-shirt and shorts around here?"